Ex-Lancaster City assistant manager arrested on suspicion of assault and drink driving

 “A short time later officers found the vehicle which had been involved in a collision with a woman pedestrian on Clifton Drive.
 She received minor injuries.

-“The driver, a 44-year-old man, was arrested on suspicion of drink driving, common assault and criminal damage.
+“The driver, a 44-year-old man, was arrested on suspicion of drink driving, common assault and criminal damage.”

+Sinclair is also suspected of a public order offence and has been released while enquiries continue.

 Ex-England international Sinclair became the second high-profile figure to join Lancaster City when he arrived to be Darren Peacock’s number two in July 2014.